Estimated Tax Payments for US Expats: Rules, Deadlines & More

 In general, if you expect to owe $1,000 or more in taxes for the year, you should be making estimated tax payments.
 The IRS requires that estimated tax payments be made throughout the year, typically in four equal installments.
 These payments are due in April, June, September, and January of the following year.

-It’s important to understand that failing to make estimated tax payments can result in penalties and interest charges.
+It’s important to know that failing to make estimated tax payments can result in penalties and interest charges.
 The IRS uses a complex formula to calculate these penalties, which can vary depending on the amount owed and the number of days late.

 Do I Need to Pay Estimated Taxes While Living Abroad?